How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications: Performance Results

-For a fixed memory technology and $R_{\mathrm{th}}$, increasing the number of teleported qubits $N_{\text{qubit}}$ shifts the feasible operating region toward shorter distances.
-This is observed as a leftward displacement of the feasibility boundary as $N_{\text{qubit}}$ increases, indicating a progressive reduction of distance $d_{\max}$.
+For a fixed memory technology, transmission medium, and target reliability $R_{\mathrm{th}}$, increasing the number of teleported qubits $N_{\text{qubit}}$ shifts the feasible operating region toward shorter distances.
+This is observed as a leftward displacement of the feasibility boundary as $N_{\text{qubit}}$ increases, indicating a progressive reduction of $d_{\max}$.
+This trend is consistent across all considered values of $N_{\text{par}}$ and $F_{\mathrm{th}}$.

+The figure also shows the impact of the fidelity target and the degree of parallelism.
+For a fixed deployment setting and $N_{\text{qubit}}$, moving from left to right, i.e., increasing $F_{\mathrm{th}}$ from $0.75$ to $0.85$, reduces the maximum feasible distance.
+In contrast, increasing the number of parallel entanglement-generation attempts from $N_{\text{par}}=2$ to $N_{\text{par}}=4$ shifts the feasibility boundaries toward larger values of $d_{\max}$.
+Hence, parallelism partially compensates for the stricter storage-time requirements imposed by higher fidelity targets, although this gain becomes more limited as $N_{\text{qubit}}$ increases.

-Comparing transmission media, optical fiber supports larger values of $d_{\max}$ than terrestrial \gls{FSO} for the same $(N_{\text{qubit}}, R_{\mathrm{th}})$ pair, as shown by the fiber curves appearing to the right of the corresponding \gls{FSO} curves.
-It is caused by the strong geometric coupling losses inherent to ground-based \gls{FSO} links, which limit the achievable distance even under clear-sky conditions.
-In the \gls{NV}-center regime, \gls{FSO} links yield feasible distances on the order of a few tens of kilometers whereas fiber-based links can sustain distances below $100~\mathrm{km}$ depending on the reliability and fidelity targets.
+Comparing transmission media, optical fiber supports larger values of $d_{\max}$ than terrestrial \gls{FSO} for the same $(N_{\text{qubit}},R_{\mathrm{th}})$ pair, as shown by the fiber-based curves appearing systematically to the right of the corresponding \gls{FSO} curves in the \gls{NV}-center regime.
+This is caused by the strong geometric coupling losses inherent to ground-based \gls{FSO} links, which limit the achievable distance even under clear-sky conditions.
+In the \gls{NV}-center regime, \gls{FSO} links yield feasible distances on the order of a few tens of kilometers, whereas fiber-based links can sustain distances of up to about $100~\mathrm{km}$ depending on the reliability and fidelity targets.

 Memory technology has a dominant impact on the attainable distance scale.
 While \gls{NV}-center-based memories are limited to short- and medium-range links, trapped-ion-based memories substantially expand the feasible regions.
-For fiber links, trapped-ion memories allow $d_{\max}$ values of several hundreds of kilometers and, for $N_{\text{qubit}}=1$, even beyond $1000~\mathrm{km}$.
+For fiber links, trapped-ion-based memories allow $d_{\max}$ values of several hundreds of kilometers and, for $N_{\text{qubit}}=1$, even beyond $1000~\mathrm{km}$.
 For terrestrial \gls{FSO} links, feasible distances are inherently constrained by line-of-sight conditions and geometric coupling losses; in realistic ground-based scenarios, this typically limits operation to distances on the order of a few tens of kilometers even under favorable conditions.
-For this reason, \gls{FSO} configurations with trapped-ion memories are not evaluated.
+For this reason, \gls{FSO} configurations with trapped-ion-based memories are not evaluated.